digitalcraftsman/hugo-type-theme/exampleSite/content/post/creating-a-new-theme.md

 $
 ```

-The new files are empty because because the templates used to generate the content are empty.
+The new files are empty because the templates used to generate the content are empty.
 The homepage doesn't show the new content, either.
 We have to update the templates to add the posts.

 ### List and Single Templates